aws-neuron/aws-neuron-sdk/general/nki/programming_model.rst

-As shown in :numref:`Fig. %s <nki-fig-pm-nc>`, a single NeuronCore consists of two on-chip SRAMs (SBUF and PSUM) and four heterogenous compute engines: the tensor engine, vector engine, scalar engine, and GPSIMD engine.
+As shown in :numref:`Fig. %s <nki-fig-pm-nc>`, a single NeuronCore consists of two on-chip SRAMs (SBUF and PSUM) and four heterogenous compute engines: the Tensor Engine, Vector Engine, Scalar Engine, and GpSimd Engine.
 For more information about the compute engine capabilities, see :doc:`NeuronCore-v2 Architecture <trainium_inferentia2_arch>`.
 Next, let's dive into the memory hierarchy design of NeuronCore-v2,